kaltura/DeveloperPortalDocs/documentation/05_Mobile-Video-Player-SDKs/Ads-iOS.md

 [![iOS](https://img.shields.io/badge/iOS-Supported-green.svg)](https://github.com/kaltura/player-sdk-native-ios)

-This article describes the different options for linking Google in iOS devices for the Kaltura Player.
+When linking Google in iOS devices for the Kaltura Player, there are a number of different options, which are described below.

 ## Using Cocoapods
 To link Google ads using Cocoapods, add these two pods to your podfile: